MaDHouSe79/mh-parking/README.md

 ## 🎮 How To Use
 - 👉 Typ "/park" to park or drive your vehicle where you are at that moment.
 (Users and Admins)
 - 👉 Typ "/park-names if you want to display the names ontop of the vehicle that is parked.
 (Users and Admins)
-- 👉 Typ "/park-notification" to turn on or of the phone notification (Users and Admins)
+- 👉 Typ "/park-lotnames if you want to display the names of the parking lots.
+(Users and Admins)
-- 👉 Typ "/park-create" to create a new parking space (Admin only)
+- 👉 Typ "/park-cmenu" to create a new parking space (Admin only)
-- 👉 Typ "/park-build" to go in to build mode (Admin only)
+- 👉 Typ "/park-bmode" to go in to build mode (Admin only)
 - 👉 Typ "/park-system" if you want to turn on or off the system.
 (Admin Only)
 - 👉 Typ "/park-usevip" to turn on and of the vip system
 - 👉 Typ "/park-addvip [id]" if you want to add a vip.
 (Admin Only)